‘All voices should be read as the river’s mutterings’

 a spherical drop-form’

-And peering out of the window of our train we spot Still Copse Pool, where the swimmer recounts:
+And then we pass Still Copse Pool, where the swimmer recounts:

 ‘We jump from a tree into a pool, we change ourselves